Summary

 the future.

 So why should contractors understand the CAS if they are subject to the standards or subject in part through FAR Part 31?
-Every contractor that holds CAS-covered contracts should ask themselves the following ten essential questions in our cost accounting standards summary.
+Every contractor that holds CAS-covered contracts should ask themselves the following ten essential questions in our cost accounting standards summary to help them understand what are cost accounting standards.

 Download Our Free CAS Compliance Guide